Soft Graph Transformer for MIMO Detection: Experiment

-For small settings, runtime results in Table~\ref{tab:runtime} show that SGT maintains runtime comparable to OAMPNet and Transformer-based MIMO, while delivering superior BER performance (Fig.~\ref{fig:ber-standalone}).
+\textbf{Small-Scale MIMO System:} For small settings, runtime results in Table~\ref{tab:runtime} show that SGT maintains runtime comparable to OAMPNet and Transformer-based MIMO, while delivering superior BER performance (Fig.~\ref{fig:ber-standalone}).
 This suggests that SGT achieves the best trade-off between complexity and performance.